Azure-Samples/communication-services-dotnet-quickstarts/OutboundCallReminder/readme.md

 ---

-# Outboung Call Reminder Sample
+# Outbound Reminder Call Sample

 This sample application shows how the Azure Communication Services Server Calling SDK can be used to build IVR related solutions.
-This sample make an outbound call to a phone number or a communication identifier, play an audio message.
-If the callee presses 1 (tone1) then the application invites a new participant and then hangup the call.
-If the callee presses any other key then the application hangup the call.
-This sample application is also capable of making concurrent outbound calls as well.
+This sample makes an outbound call to a phone number or a communication identifier and plays an audio message.
+If the callee presses 1 (tone1), to reschedule an appointment, then the application invites a new participant and then leaves the call.
+If the callee presses any other key then the application ends the call.
+This sample application is also capable of making multiple concurrent outbound calls.
-The application is a console based application build on .Net Framework 4.7.2.
+The application is a console based application built on .Net Framework 4.7.2.

 ## Getting started